nataliiasolomchak21/the-life-of-ernest-hemingway/README.md

 ### Browsers

-The website works in the following browsers:
+The website functions in the following browsers:

 * Chrome
 * Opera
 * Microsoft Edge

 In Firefox, the images in Home and Quotes sections are stretched.
-The images in Work section are smaller than they should be.
+The images in Work section are smaller than intended.

 ### Unfixed Bugs

 * The links in navbar menu when clicked don't stay underlined when user is in particular section.
-I have tried different things to make them work but unfortunately I wasn't able to do that.
-I guess I need JavaScript for it.
+I have tried various things to get them working but unfortunately I wasn't able to do so.
+I assume JavaScript is needed for these feature.
 * When you user clicks on "Go to Home page" button in Thank You page, it brings they back to index.html page but the header is hidden and doesn't have a fixed position.
-It all goes back to how it should be only when the page is refreshed.
-I couldn't find a reason to that as "Go to Home page" is correctly connected to index.html.
+It only goes back to how it should be when the page is refreshed.
+I couldn't determine the reason as "Go to Home page" is correctly connected to index.html.

 ### Fixed Bugs

-* I had a problem with h2 headings of my sections.
-They wouldn't show up once you clicked on the link in navbar menu.
-My groupmate Oleksiy Lazarenko helped with that by suggesting adding scroll-padding-top to the asterisk selector.
+* I had an issue with the h2 headings of my sections.
+They wouldn't display once you clicked on the link in the navbar menu.
+My groupmate Oleksiy Lazarenko helped resolve that by suggesting adding scroll-padding-top to the asterisk selector.

 ## Technologies Used